dabliss/bliss_sd_behavior_2017/README.md

                   times (--k 1 to --k 1000).

                   Update the value of only_delay in
-                  perform_permutation_test_dog_wm.py to be 1.
+                  perform_permutation_test_dog_wm.py to be 3.
 Then rerun it 1,000 times.

+                  Repeat this process for the other delays (6 and 10).

+    Stop Point 6: Run scripts/bootstrap_dog_perception.py 1,000 times (--k 1 to
+                  --k 1000).

+                  Then run scripts/bootstrap_dog_wm.py 1,000 times (--k 1 to
+                  --k 1000).

+                  Update the value of only_delay in bootstrap_dog_wm.py to be
+                  3. Then rerun it 1,000 times.

-                  Repeat this process for the other delays (3, 6, and 10).
+                  Repeat this process for the other delays (6 and 10).